unparalleled-js/docs-1/connectors/dialogflow.md

 Currently, Workbot for Teams supports the use of Dialogflow on Workato.

 ## How to connect Dialogflow on Workato
-The Dialogflow connector makes use of the `client email` and `private_key` of the [Google Cloud Platform Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that your Dialogflow agent is associated with.
+The Dialogflow connector makes use of the **Client access token**, obtained from the `client email` and `private_key` of the [Google Cloud Platform Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that your Dialogflow agent is associated with.

 ![Dialogflow connector](/assets/images/connectors/dialogflow/dialogflow-connector.png)